arcus-azure/arcus.observability/docs/preview/02-Guidance/Service-to-service Correlation/use-service-to-service-correlation-in-web-api.md

 > ⚠ Take into account that this sample should only be used for demonstration purposes and does not reflect a fully production-ready implementation.
 We have chosen to only provide the bare bones of the application so the changes are clear.

 ### Product API: startup code
-First, lets look the initial code for the **Product API**.
+First, lets look at the initial code for the **Product API**.
 The startup code has the hosting and routing functionality to use API controllers.
 The configuration value `STOCK_API_URL` already reveals that this API will contact another API.
 This is also the reason why we added `.AddHttpClient()` to the startup code so we can create `HttpClient` instances. ([More information on creating HTTP clients in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-6.0)).
 ```csharp
 public class Program
 {